exercism/javascript/concepts/objects/about.md

 The trailing comma after the last entry is optional in JavaScript.

-You might wonder why the keys are not wrapped in quotation marks since they are supposed to be strings.
+You might wonder why the keys are not wrapped in quotation marks although they are supposed to be strings.
 This is a short-hand notation.
 If the key follows the naming rules for a JavaScript [identifier][mdn-identifier], you can omit the quotation marks.
 For keys with special characters in the name, you need to apply the usual string notation.